zachakbar/Dark-Mode/readme.txt

 * Fixed issue with UI notices having an incorrect background colour.
 * Added styling to the media attachment modal popup.
 * Fixed CSS conflicts causing the customiser to not be styled.
+* Fixed a variety of smaller UI elements that had incorrect styles.

 = 1.5 =